Please see the March Newsletter.

 Grades 4 to 12: Students will complete the census themselves during class time, with support if needed.

-It is short: The survey takes less than 10 minutes to complete.
+It is short: The survey takes less than 10 minutes.

 It is voluntary: You may skip any question, and you may choose to opt out during the opt-out period.